Dyson V8 Review: Absolute vs Animal vs MotorHead

 4. Larger battery

-The new lithium-ion battery extends the run time of the V8 from 25 minutes (without any motorized tools attached) to 41 minutes.
+The new lithium-ion battery extends the V8’s run time from 25 minutes (without any motorized tools attached) to 41 minutes.

 With the motorized tools attached, run time is around 25 minutes.
 And with the “Max” engaged, that goes down to 7 minutes.